 - Complete the confidential Free Application for Federal Student Aid (FAFSA), using Southwestern College's school code.
 The form is located online at: www.fafsa.gov.
 Priority application receipt date for financial aid for all returning students is April 1. - 2.
 To guarantee full renewal of Southwestern College institutional scholarships, the student's FAFSA must be submitted by April 1. - 3.
-Complete the institution's student information form or student data form.
-If a family is not interested in applying for federal or state grants, loans or work study, the student may waive the FAFSA requirement on this form in lieu of completing the FAFSA by the priority deadline. - 4.
-If the student's FAFSA is selected for verification, complete and submit a verification worksheet with supporting documents if required.
+If a family is not interested in applying for federal or state grants, loans or work study, the student may waive the FAFSA requirement by contacting the financial aid office in lieu of completing the FAFSA by the priority deadline. - 4.
+If the student's FAFSA is selected for verification, complete and submit all supporting documents requested by the Office of Financial Aid.